Publish your data openly¶

 Tips for naming your 360Giving data file¶

 As well as deciding where to host your file, you should also give some thought to the file name.

 - Include your organisation name in your file names to make it easier for users who download the file to know who published the data.

 - If you split your grant files by programme or year you can include this in the file name, however make sure this doesn’t make the title too long.

 - If you intend to publish all your grants data in a single file, adding more data over time, you should choose a generic title.

 - Avoid including file version numbers, grant date ranges or file save dates which will need to be changed as the contents of the file change.

-Read our guidance about making updates to your 360Giving data.
+Read our guidance about how to submit your 360Giving data to the Registry.